Exploring Modularity of Agentic Systems for Drug Discovery: Methods

+Furthermore, to understand the system prompts' effect on performance we also tested three versions of the system prompt (see Appendix A.5 for the default system prompt of the CodeAgent).
+We modified the “default” prompt by first removing irrelevant examples of fictional tool usage to create a “clean” prompt, and then added computational chemistry context, replacing the general instructions and including relevant examples to get a “relevant” prompt.

-To score the models we use the the LLM-as-a-judge approach, which means that we use an LLM to score the response of each agent.
+To score the models we use the LLM-as-a-judge approach using GPT4o as the judge.
 Following recommendations of a recent survey \cite{gu2024survey}, we include repetitions of each experiment and let the LLM model judge each run independently to generate a score between 0 and 100.
-A challenge of LLM-as-a-judge is that they often tend to favor responses of a specific length \cite{saito2023verbosity}.
-To mitigate this common problem of length bias we prompted the LLM judge to summarize the answer given by the agent first and then judge the summarized answer (see Appendix A.5).
-The GPT4o model was used as the judge.
-The score of the judge ranges between 0 and 100.
+To mitigate the common problem of length bias \cite{saito2023verbosity} we prompted the LLM judge to summarize the answer given by the agent first and then judge the summarized answer (see Appendix A.6).